 The brand currently operates legally in New Jersey, Pennsylvania, West Virginia, New Hampshire, Indiana, Iowa, and Colorado.
 They launched in Illinois in August 2020 as well.

-New bettors can earn up to $1,025 in bonuses upon registering at DraftKings Sportsbook.
-That total includes a $500 risk-free bet, a 20% deposit match bonus up to $500, and a free $25 sign-up bonus.
+New bettors can earn up to $1,000 in bonus money upon registering at DraftKings Sportsbook.
+The bonus includes a deposit match bonus of 20% up to $1000.

 With one of the most user-friendly interfaces in the sports betting industry and a wide selection of sports, DraftKings Sportsbook should appeal to bettors of all experience levels.

 Along with its closest competitor, DraftKings Sportsbook, FanDuel Sportsbook holds a position as one of the most popular online sports betting platforms in the US.

 Sports bettors located in New Jersey, Pennsylvania, West Virginia, Indiana, and Colorado can wager at FanDuel Sportsbook.
 In each of those states, FanDuel Sportsbook emerged as one of the top-earning mobile sports betting sites.